In this post, I will show you the essential lenses and filters you need.

 One of the exciting facets of DSLR photography is the ability to change lenses.
 Getting a handle on the different type of lenses available and what each one does will open up a whole new world of photography for you.
-Images you thought you’d never be able to capture will become just a lens change away.

-Chances are if this is your first DSLR, the concept of interchanging lenses seems complicated.
+Chances are if this is your first DSLR camera, the concept of interchanging lenses seems complicated.
 Names assigned to lenses include an array of numbers and letters that can appear confusing, but don’t let that intimidate you.
 It really isn’t that hard to figure out.
 Once you become familiar with each lens and how best to use it, it will be like having different cameras for different subjects, and interchanging them will soon become second nature.

 First of all, remember there is no limit to the types of lenses that are suitable for your personal use.
 When you consider using or purchasing a new lens, think about the type of photography you most enjoy and what you find lacking for it with your current lens.

 Do you feel limited by the amount of subject material you can fit into your image?
 Or maybe you want a lens that offers better quality on far away objects.
 Perhaps you want a lens that focuses faster and more efficiently or works superior in low light.